牛车水 | சைனாடவுன்

 Chinatown station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points at selected exits.

-There are five official bus stops linked to Chinatown station.
+There are six official bus stops linked to Chinatown station.

 |No.||Bus stop||Exit||Bus Routes|